lbsonley/html5-a11y-tutorial/docs/README.md

 If you get stuck on a certain Exercise or want to jump ahead to a specific skill, you can use the correct command from below.

+## Prerequisites

+In order to follow along with this tutorial you will need Git installed on your command line.
+For Mac users, you can install XCode from the App Store.
+Can someone well versed with windows offer a solution for installing Git on a Windows machine?
+It is also recommended that you install [Node Version Manager](https://github.com/nvm-sh/nvm) to allow the installation of multiple versions of node.

+Now that you have your tools installed.
+Let's get to work!

 ## Modules, Exercises and their Tags

 In order to checkout a completed Module or completed Exercise, use the following commands.